-For enhancing marketing, the company will expand the target area with the BIZ site method (which means the marketing method of establishing footholds in major cities rather than establishing branches in respective regions and visiting the target area when necessary), and increase the number of marketing staff members by 50 to 130.
+For enhancing marketing, the company will expand the target area with the BIZ site method* and increase the number of marketing staff members to 130.

 In addition, the company will upgrade outbound contact centers, start operating affiliates that are still not in operation, cultivate uncultivated areas, promote the development of a members-only organization for affiliates, and grow the top line steeply.

 For promoting industrial innovation, the company will develop an automatic screening system based on AI, make back-office operations unmanned, and do away with paper to increase business efficiency and profit margin.

 * BIZ site method means the marketing method of establishing footholds in major cities rather than establishing branches in respective regions and visiting the target area when necessary.

 The priority measures are to collect receivables jointly with other group companies and sell repossessed cars*.

 For collecting receivables with other group companies, the company will collect receivables in cooperation with Central Servicer Corporation, which was acquired as a subsidiary in April 2020, and exert synergy to grow revenues further.